Blog>>Software development>>Low-level>>FPGA in network solutions: benefits and usage examples

 FPGA modules are connected by routing signals which are made up of a programmable lookup table.
 They also contain logic elements used to perform the simplest memory functions, and switching elements.
 Some specific FPGA models can include static and dynamic on-chip memories.
 If you are into FPGA programming topic, this article might interest you.

 This text will focus more on the advantages and strengths of FPGAs.
 It aims to show the expanded possibilities available with this particular solution and how it can benefit projects.
-If you are interested in a detailed description, you can check out our glossary definition for FPGA
+If you are interested in a detailed description, you can check out our article about FPGA

 FPGA benefits